- Education Data

 Student Data System?

-TSDS replaces and expands on the existing Public Education Information Management System (PEIMS):
+TSDS also replaces and expands on the existing Public Education Information Management System (PEIMS):

 TSDS modernizes the PEIMS data collection process to reduce technology risk and system downtime allowing for more system availability and ease of use.